 Best VPNs for Security and Privacy

 This is perhaps the most common reason people choose a VPN.
-We’ve all seen the reports about governments spying on their own citizens.
+We’ve all seen the reports about governments spying on their own citizens along with corporations collecting data and then failing to secure their infrastructure which leads to hacks and data dumps.
 And about corporations gathering any personal information they can, with or without our permission.
 It makes sense to do what we can to protect ourselves.

 A VPN that is secure and protects your privacy needs to have several specific characteristics.